Akhil2000-debug/SmartNotepad/README.md

 # SMARTNOTEPAD
-This Project is Made by Mehul Dekate.
+This Project is Made by Akhil Yadav.

 This project is a smart notepad designed using python.
 Additional Features - Speech Recognition, File Encryption and Color Pallet.